Tennessee vs. South Carolina NCAA Football Odds, Plays and Insights | October 9, 2021

 Over/Under Insights

-- Tennessee has combined with its opponents to put up more than 57 points only twice this year.
+- Tennessee has combined with its opponents to score more than 57 points only twice this season.

-- The combined points per game average of the two teams, 63.2, is 6.2 points greater than Saturday's over/under.
+- The combined points per game average of the two teams, 63.2, is 6.2 points above Saturday's over/under.

-- This contest's total is 17.8 points above the 39.2 these two squads combine to surrender per game this season.
+- The 39.2 combined points per game that these two squads have allowed this season are 17.8 fewer than the 57 over/under in this contest.

 - Volunteers games this season feature an average total of 59.7 points, a number 2.7 points higher than Saturday's over/under.

-- The 57 over/under in this game is 7.9 points above the 49.1 average total in Gamecocks games this season.
+- The 57 over/under in this game is 7.9 points higher than the 49.1 average total in Gamecocks games this season.

 Tennessee Stats and Trends